 Italian patents for invention are currently granted about 3 years after filing date.
-Utility models are granted about 5 years after filing date.
+Utility models are granted within 2 years from filing date.

 Under Italian law, an invention is the solution of a technical problem which had not previously been solved or had been solved in an unsatisfactory way; a utility model confers a new shape to a product that was already known, making it more useful, effective or comfortable.

 The law provides that, under certain conditions, a patent for invention may be converted into a utility model, or vice versa, in order to avoid a loss of rights where the wrong kind of protection has been applied for or granted.

 Lastly, there is a difference in term between patents for invention (20 years) and utility models (10 years).

 New models which improve the usability of machines, their components, utensils and implements in general can be protected with an Italian utility model.

 Italian law provides several tools for the enforcement of rights arising from utility models: the most frequently used is the action for infringement before the competent court.
 However there are also other, quicker but nonetheless effective enforcement means: